PelionIoT/mbed-os-example-pelion-psoc64/README.md

     The manifest tool does not currently support hex files; therefore, you must convert the image to bin format.

-1. Convert the upgrade image from hex to bin format:
+1. Convert the upgrade image from hex to bin format.
+Open Mbed Studio terminal and in the root of the project enter:

     ```
     python inthex2bin.py BUILD/CYTFM_064B0S2_4343W/ARMC6/mbed-os-example-pelion-armdevsummit_upgrade.hex